DigitalGrinnell/ISLE-Documentation/DG-2nd-Migration.md

 ```

 ### For the Fedora Container...
 No commands to show here.
-This data was backed up and copied earlier to the NFS share shown here mounted on as `/data` on `dgdocker1`:
+This data was backed up and copied earlier to the NFS share shown here mounted as `/data` on `dgdocker1`:
 ```
 Filesystem                   Size  Used Avail Use% Mounted on storage2:/nfsshare_dgdocker  1.3T  1.1T  209G  84% /data